seppaleinen/hellospring/hellomicronaut/README.md

 # To build and run tests
 mvn clean install
 ```

 ### TODO
 * @EventListener
+* Receive list of objects from http client
 * "The following annotation processors were detected on the compile classpath:
     'io.micronaut.annotation.processing.TypeElementVisitorProcessor' and
     'io.micronaut.annotation.processing.PackageConfigurationInjectProcessor' and